Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Can I fly the same day as diving?

-No. You must allow at least 24 hours between your last dive and any flight.
+No. You must allow at least 24 hours between your last dive and any flight (and longer if you've done multiple dives over multiple days).
 This is a standard safety requirement due to decompression risk.
-Plan your dive day accordingly — don't schedule it for the day before your flight.
+Plan your dive day so it isn't the day before your departure flight.

 Dive the Great Barrier Reef